 If a lump in your breast requires further examination, your physician may order a breast biopsy.
-Until recently, all breast biopsies were surgical procedures which required a trip to the operating room.
-Now, computerized imaging equipment allows radiologists to perform breast biopsies quickly and painlessly.
+Computerized imaging equipment allows radiologists to perform breast biopsies quickly and painlessly.

 Doylestown Health's Women's Diagnostic Centers offer the following types of breast biopsy:

 - Ultrasound-guided minimally invasive breast biopsy: This procedure allows radiologists to perform breast biopsies quickly, painlessly and accurately using ultrasound for guidance.
 Small sections of suspicious tissue are sampled during the biopsy.